Assessor Manual, Exemption Administration: RPTL Section 425

 Reporting requirements (assessor)

-- The assessor must annually forward to ORPTS information identifying recipients of the Enhanced STAR exemption who have elected to participate in the STAR income verification program.
+- The assessor must annually forward to ORPTS information on new participants in the Income Verification program

 - The assessor must provide a receipt as proof of submission of an application (RP-425 or RP-425-Rnw) to an applicant who requests such a receipt.
 If the request is not made in person, the applicant must provide the assessor with a self-addressed postpaid envelope in which to mail the receipt.